 TYPES OF SEIZURES

-Generalized Tonic Clonic (Grand Mal)
+Generalized Tonic Clonic (formerly known as Grand Mal)

 Absence seizures are most common in children.
 It begins with a blank stare, only lasting a few seconds.
 The absence seizure may also be accompanied by rapid blinking or chewing movements of the mouth.
 The child or adult may not be aware of what’s going on during the seizure, but quickly returns to full awareness once it has stopped.
 This type of seizure should not be mistaken for daydreaming or a lack of attention.Focal Seizures with Impaired Awareness (formerly known as Complex Partial)

 Focal seizures with impaired awareness usually start with a blank stare, followed by repetitive physical activity.
 The person appears dazed and may make sounds like muffled speech.
-While the complex partial seizure usually lasts only a few minutes, post-seizure confusion can last substantially longer.
+While the seizure usually lasts only a few minutes, post-seizure confusion can last substantially longer.
 This condition should not be mistaken as intoxication.Focal Aware Seizures

 Focal aware seizures begin with movement in one area of the body – such as the arm, leg, or face.
 It cannot be stopped, but the patient stays awake and is aware of what is happening.
 Spasms may proceed from one area of the body to another, and sometimes spread to become a convulsive seizure.